kwur/new-kwur-site/_posts/2009-04-11-everybody-loves-free-as-in-freedom-music.md

   </p>

   <p>
-    This is good &#8217;cause WFMU now regularly posts in-studio appearances and sponsored live shows.
-Additionally, they&#8217;ve partnered up with a bunch of other like-minded media outlets (KEXP, KBOO, dublab) who are curating their own sections.
-Maybe KWUR should look into getting in on this&#8230;
+    This is good ’cause WFMU now regularly posts in-studio appearances and sponsored live shows.
+Additionally, they’ve partnered up with a bunch of other like-minded media outlets (KEXP, KBOO, dublab) who are curating their own sections.
+Maybe KWUR should look into getting in on this…
   </p>

   <p>